walakaka77/test-doc-site/parent-page-tech-adventures/child-page-jekyll-blog/grandchild-page-2-configuring-custom-domain/tech-adventures-configuring-custom-domain.markdown

 ## Pre-requisites

 To go through this section, you would need to already have:
 1. Have GitHub pages site up and running.
-If not, you can refer to [creating a Jekyll Blog](/tech-adventures/github-and-git)
+If not, you can refer to the article on how to [create a free professional website](/tech-adventures/jekyll-blog/create-a-free-professional-website)
-2. Procured a custom domain from a registrat such as GoDaddy or Hostinger.
+2. Procured a custom domain from a registrar such as GoDaddy or Hostinger.

 ## Update your domain to point to GitHub Nameservers